Take Action Now

 RESULTS has a long history of advocating for key investments in nutrition programs, health reform, and early childhood programs.
 We will not focus our energies on these programs as a major campaign effort in 2015 but we will continue to monitor threats to key anti-poverty programs.
 Below you will find background on some of these key programs.

-As serious threats to core safety net programs emerge in Congress, RESULTS has worked hard to engage our network to protect the Supplemental Nutrition Assistance Program (SNAP, formerly food stamps) and Medicaid for millions of Americans living in poverty.
+As serious threats to core safety net programs emerge in Congress, RESULTS may engage our network to protect child nutrition programs and Medicaid for millions of Americans living in poverty.

 For many years, RESULTS volunteers focused on securing additional investments in Head Start, Early Head Start, and Child Care and we continue to support protecting important investments in early childhood programs.